The Exclusivity of Women Inclusion

 Highlighting vulnerability is not Empowerment:

-It becomes apparent that security is provided to those who do not have the sense of security, due to factual reasons.
-Thus they are not designed to give a sense of security, rather just highlight insecurity in the minds of the vulnerable group.
+The provision of security is for those who suffer with a low sense of security, in varying real life contexts.
+However, the irony is that they do not give a sense of security, rather just highlight insecurity in the minds of the vulnerable group.
+May it be females, criminals under police custody or the VIPs.

 When the Exclusion becomes EXCLUSIVE: